 If you like the feel of luxury, then the Elantra Limited is the trim for you

 I personally never would have thought that I would be using the word “luxury” and “Elantra” in the same sentence, but with this new iteration, it actually makes sense.
-For starters, opting for the highest trim level in the Hyundai Elantra lineup give you leather-trimmed seating with heated front seats, dual-zone auto climate control, and a Bose Premium sound system.
+For starters, opting for the highest trim level in the Hyundai Elantra lineup gives you leather-trimmed seating with heated front seats, dual-zone auto climate control, and a Bose Premium sound system.

 Other luxurious accouterments include a 10.25-inch infotainment display in the center of the dash, which seemingly extends to the additional 10.25-inch display that sits in front of the driving.